croedel/M-TEC-API/README.md

 * List your Plants and Devices and their base data
 * Retrieve current status and usage data
 * Retrieve historical usage data with different aggregation levels (day, month)

-To minimize the risk, I intentionally implemented read functionality only.

 ### Demo client
 The demo-client `MTEC_client.py` is a simple interactive tool which makes use of `MTECapi` class and shows how to use it.